Ep. 265 Here Is Practical Help for Anyone Stuck in a Bad Habit

 Isolate the Origin

-As you move inward, realizing that the fountainhead for all sin, temptation, and stumbling blocks rise from the heart and attach themselves to various “precious” subjects in the culture, you’re in the right place to interact with the problem.
-It is possible to kill life (mortify) out of those heart idolatries, and you can engage those former “tempting objects” in the future.
+As we move inward, realizing that the fountainhead for all sin, temptation, and stumbling blocks rises from the heart and attaches itself to various “precious” subjects in the culture, we’re in the right place to interact with the problem.
+Perchance we could remove—mortify—those heart idolatries, we possibly could engage those former “tempting objects” in the future because our hearts do not desire them.

 Practical Path Forward